Almost sure central limit theorems via chaos expansions and related results: Introduction

 As a key motivating example for our work, we briefly introduce Berry's random wave model; see \cite{Wig10, MW14, NPR19,BCW20, PV20, Vid21, GMT24, Smu24} and the references therein.

 Consider $d=2$ and $\cC(x)=J_0(| x|)$, where $J_p$ denotes the Bessel function of the first kind of order $p\geq 0$:

 \noi

-see, e.g., \cite{Kra14}.
+See, e.g., \cite{Kra14} for basics on Bessel functions.
 With the covariance structure $\cC(x)=J_0(| x|)$, $x\in\R^2$, the Gaussian random field $\bfB$ is the so-called Berry's random field, which is conjectured to be the universal model for high-energy eigenfunctions at least on ``generic'' classically chaotic billiards \cite{Ber77}.
 Actually, Euclidean random waves are well defined in any dimension $d\geq 2$, having a \emph{radial} covariance function of the form $ \cC(x) = b_d(|x|)$ for $x\in \R^d$, where, for $r>0$,

 \noi

 \noi see, e.g., \cite[Proposition 6.1]{MN23}.
 Note that $b_2=J_0$ and $b_d$ can be represented as a Fourier transform on the unit sphere with respect to the surface measure (see, e.g., \cite[(17)]{MN23}):